oblivioncth/Qx/doc/mainpage.md

 See https://doc.qt.io/qt-6/windows-building.html for general information and be sure to pass the **-static** option to the *configure* script.

-If you get stuck building Qt statically (as there can be some gotchyas), feel free to open an issue under the Qx repository for assistance.
+If you get stuck building Qt statically (as there can be some gotchyas), feel free to open an issue under the project's Github repository for assistance.